 2. Laharie et al Lancet, 2012

-SmPill® technology enables precise delivery of cyclosporine directly into diseased tissue in the colon.
+SmPill® technology enables precise delivery of an oral calcineurin inhibitor directly into diseased tissue in the colon.